2023 FIBA Basketball World Cup: Qualified teams

 On 28 August 2022, Finland and the Ivory Coast became the first teams to qualify from Europe and Africa, respectively.
 The following day, New Zealand became the first Asian team outside of hosts Japan and the Philippines to qualify for the tournament.
-Finland will be making their second World Cup appearance after their debut at the 2014 edition in Spain.
+Finland made their second World Cup appearance after their debut at the 2014 edition in Spain.
 On 10 November 2022, Canada became the first team from the Americas to qualify.

-Alongside Finland, Slovenia, Egypt, and Mexico will be returning to the World Cup since the 2014 edition after notably missing the 2019 tournament in China.
+Alongside Finland, Slovenia, Egypt, and Mexico returned to the World Cup since the 2014 edition after notably missing the 2019 tournament in China.

-Lebanon will be returning to the World Cup after participating in the 2010 edition, while Latvia, South Sudan, and Georgia will all be making their FIBA Basketball World Cup debut.
+Lebanon returned to the World Cup after participating in the 2010 edition, while Latvia, South Sudan, and Georgia all made their FIBA Basketball World Cup debut.
 Cape Verde also qualified for their first World Cup, becoming the smallest nation in tournament history to qualify.

 Brazil and the United States also secured qualification for the tournament, continuing their streaks of participating in all World Cups since its inception in 1950.

 Days before the second window of the Asian Qualifiers, South Korea withdrew from the tournament due to one of its players, scheduled to join the team in its second window campaign, testing positive for COVID-19.
 The Korea Basketball Association made an appeal to FIBA to justify its non-appearance in the qualifiers but was rejected.
 As a result, South Korea failed to qualify for the World Cup after qualifying for two straight tournaments (2014 and 2019).
+Algeria withdrew from the tournament for similar reasons.
 Russia, who also participated in the 2019 World Cup, were banned from FIBA tournaments, including the World Cup and its qualifiers due to the country's invasion of Ukraine in February 2022.
 Belarus was also banned from FIBA tournaments and the past results of the games they played in the European Qualifiers were annulled.
+Mali were disqualified during qualifying by forfeiting two games.

-After winning the silver medal at the 2019 World Cup in China, Argentina failed to qualify for the tournament after nine consecutive appearances dating back to 1986.
+After winning the silver medal at the 2019 World Cup in China and nine consecutive appearances dating back to 1986 in Spain, reigning FIBA AmeriCup champions Argentina failed to qualify for the tournament after their defeat to the Dominican Republic in the final window of qualification.
+Notable countries in Africa also failed to make the World Cup, including two-time reigning AfroBasket champions Tunisia, which made the last three World Cups prior to 2023 (2010, 2014, and 2019), Senegal, which qualified for the 2014 and 2019 editions, and Nigeria, who was the lone African nation to qualify for the 2020 Summer Olympics in Tokyo.

+The qualified teams, listed by region, with numbers in parentheses indicating final positions in the FIBA Men's World Ranking before the tournament were: